yunusbayraktaroglu/pronotron-tech-art-suite/packages/pronotron-io/README.md

 ## TODO
 - Ensure app initialization to be in a top component.
 (Maybe use a context provider)
 - Find a better way to manually removing nodes.
 (See: usePronotronIO.tsx)
+- Ensure IO node id is safe.
+(See: PronotronIONode.ts)